Saturday, April 27

 - Consider more than circulation statistics to ensure decisions are community-led.

 F7 Don't Judge a Book by its Cover – Caroline Moynihan and Jonathan Jarvie

 The library is one of the last public spaces that is open to all.
-In many cases those who are homeless; suffering from addiction or mental health issues; and even those who do not meet society’s ideal standard of cleanliness are seen as undesirable.
+In many cases those who are homeless, suffering from addiction or mental health issues, and even those who do not meet society’s ideal standard of cleanliness are seen as undesirable.
 While we do sometimes see problematic behaviours in the library, this does not mean that we cannot strive to ensure that we provide excellent customer service to all who enter the library.
 These “difficult patrons” can often be a library’s most valuable patrons, treating the library and its collections with the utmost respect.
 Libraries offer these patrons a refuge from the hardships of life, while the patrons in question offer communities the chance to learn about understanding.
-Library staff should not chase these patrons out in an effort to provide a safe library; in reality they are just as concerned about creating a safe space as we are.
+Library staff should not chase these patrons out in an effort to provide a safe library, as they are just as concerned about creating a safe space as we are.

-F8 Byte Me: Coding in Libraries – Grant Stewart
+F8 Byte Me: Coding in Libraries – Grant Stewart and Kristine den Boon

-- Resources available for a coding program.
+- Identify resources available for a coding program.

 F9 Demystifying Alberta's Local Governments – Ian McCormack